shrekshao/shrekshao.github.io/pages/1_all.md

 If daydreaming could work, I hope I could find a girl doing 2D/3D artwork and start a studio as a couple.
 Like those who made Mount N Blade, Temple Run, etc. (Though very unlikely)

-But at least I've got some buddies willing to work together with me at present, they are very reliable, compared to a non trivial number of girls I've contacted with.
-I should be grateful to my bro.
+But at least I've got some buddies willing to work together with me at present, they are very promising.
+I should be grateful to them.

 * **Programming:** Web 3D, Games, Graphics, Web
 * **Sports:** Soccer, Dortmund